Follow pgModeler Project

 Get, modify and redistribute the source code without any charge.
 The pgModeler has a public repository that allows forks and full access to source code.
 Developers can create their own versions from the existing code.

 Developer or not you can collaborate!
 Give your feedback with suggestions for improvements, submit UI translations, report bugs and much more.
-Simply become a follower of the project on Github and let your mark on pgModeler development history.
+Simply submit an issue at GitHub and let your mark on pgModeler development history.
 The project needs as many as possible contributors to be improved more quickly!